AutodeskGames/stingray-docs/source/source_access/getting_started/software_requirements.md

 ### Xcode

-You must use Xcode SR_DOC_XCODE_VERSION, which includes the iOS SDK SR_DOC_IOS_SDK_VERSION.
+We recommend Xcode SR_DOC_XCODE_VERSION, which includes the iOS SDK SR_DOC_IOS_SDK_VERSION.
 You can download it from <https://developer.apple.com/downloads>.

 We recommend you disable auto update on your Apple developement machine.

 Note that if this is your first time doing iOS development, you will also have to register with the Apple Developer Program in order to set up Xcode with a signing identity for your organization.
 See <http://developer.apple.com> if you need more information.

+It should also be possible to compile Stingray using Xcode 8.
+However, see the special instructions under ~{ Building Stingray from source }~ for Xcode 8.